-SECTION 8601.51.
-VARIABLE SLOPE is the variation of a cut or fill slope in the vertical plane to blend with existing contours and vertical undulation to eliminate the artificial appearance of slopes or to take advantage of inherent characteristics of the slope material.

-SECTION 8601.52.
-WASTE MATERIAL is non-hazardous useless or discarded material.

-SECTION 8601.53.
-WATERCOURSE is a blue line perennial or intermittent stream as shown on USGS topographic 7 1/2 minute quadrangle series maps.
+- for drainage and maintenance purposes. - 51.
+Variable Slope: The variation of a cut or fill slope in the vertical plane to blend with existing contours and vertical undulation to eliminate the artificial appearance of slopes or to take advantage of inherent characteristics of the slope material. - 52.
+Waste Material: Non-hazardous useless or discarded material. - 53.
+Watercourse: A blue line perennial or intermittent stream as shown on USGS topographic 7 1/2-minute quadrangle series maps.

-SECTION 8602.
+SECTION 9283.
 PERMIT REQUIREMENTS.

-For the purpose of this chapter and to establish an orderly procedure for excavating, grading, filling and clearing, land disturbing activities shall be handled in two distinct phases.
+For the purpose of this Chapter 5 and to establish an orderly procedure for excavating, grading, filling and clearing, land disturbing activities shall be handled in two distinct phases.

-SECTION 8602.1.
-GRADING.
-A grading permit shall be required for activities involving grading except as exempted in Section 8603 of this chapter.

-SECTION 8602.2.
-CLEARING.
-A land clearing permit for the removal of vegetation shall be required when:

-- (a) The land area to be cleared is 5,000 sq. ft. or greater, within any two-year period except in County Scenic Corridors where vegetation removal is greater than 1,000 sq. ft. - (b) Existing slopes are greater than 20 percent. - (c) The land area to be cleared is in any sensitive habitat or buffer zone as identified in the County General Plan.
+- 1. Grading: A grading permit shall be required for activities involving grading except as exempted below in Section 9284. - Clearing: A land clearing permit for the removal of vegetation shall be required when: - a.
+The land area to be cleared is 5,000 sq. ft. or greater, within any twoyear period except in County Scenic Corridors where vegetation removal is greater than 1,000 sq. ft. - b.
+Existing slopes are greater than 20 percent.

+c.
+The land area to be cleared is in any sensitive habitat or buffer zone as identified in the County General Plan.